-Students should also enroll in one or two additional courses selected in consultation with the Graduate Studies Committee or the faculty advisor.
+Students should also enroll in two or three additional courses selected in consultation with the Graduate Studies Committee or the faculty advisor.

 Semesters two through six

-Three of the following five courses must be completed by the end of a student's sixth semester of graduate study:
+The following three courses must be completed by the end of a student's sixth semester of graduate study:

 Before a doctoral guidance committee can be established for applicants to the Ph.D. program, a student must pass a screening procedure.
 This procedure consists of a review of the student's graduate work at USC by the Linguistics department faculty.